janegca/fem-challenges/02-faq-card/refactor/faq-card-review.md

 | fac-Card_graphic | layered graphic    |
 | fac_Card_faq     | the FAQ wrapper    |
 | faq              | the FAQ component  |

+# Thoughts

+Worked hard on this one to separate visual elements structure CSS into separate, hopefully reuseable, components.

+Chose to keep the images used by the components with the component files; not sure if this is a good or bad idea; time will tell when I hit bigger projects.